TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 ./snappy-ec2 -k my-ec2-key -i ~/my-ec2-key.pem --stores=2 --with-zeppelin --region=us-west-1 launch my-cluster
 ```

-The above example will launch a SnappyData cluster named **my-cluster** with 2 stores (or servers).
-The locator will be associated with security group named **my-cluster-locator** and the servers will be associated with **my-cluster-store** security group.
+The above example launches a SnappyData cluster named **my-cluster** with 2 stores or servers.
+The locator is associated with security group named **my-cluster-locator** and the servers are associated with **my-cluster-store** security group.

-The cluster will be launched in the N. California (us-west-1) region on AWS and it'll also have an Apache Zeppelin server running on the instance where the lead is running.</br>
+The cluster is launched in the **N. California (us-west-1)** region on AWS and has an Apache Zeppelin server running on the instance where the lead is running.</br>

 The example assumes that you have the key file (my-ec2-key.pem) in your home directory for EC2 Key Pair named 'my-ec2-key'.

 !!!
 Note
-	By default, the cluster is launched in the US East (N. Virginia) region on AWS.
+	By default, the cluster is launched in the **N. Virginia (us-east-1)** region on AWS.
 To launch the cluster in a specific region use option `--region`.

 <a id="clusermanagementec2script"></a>
 ### Cluster Management